microsoft/PowerToys/doc/devdocs/tools/bug-report-tool.md

 # [Bug report tool](/tools/BugReportTool/)

 This tool is used to collect logs and system information for bug reports.
-The bug report is then saved on the desktop.
+The bug report is then saved as a zip file on the desktop.

 ## Launching